ckrmml/-DISCONTINUED-PokemonGo-Bot_wrapper_osx/README.md

 ###**ChangeLog**
 ####**v0.1**
-- install master or dev branch
+- install/update bot (master or dev branch)
-- update bot and requirements
+- install/update requirements
 - init/update submodule
 - install/init Python virtualenv
-- install requirements
-- start as many bots as you like (in new Terminal window)
+- start as many bots as you like (in new Terminal windows)

 ###**TO-DO**
 - edit configuration files
 - check for requirements (Python, Homebrew etc pp.)
+- had one thing i can't remember now, it will come anyway
-- You tell me
+- you tell me